bitrise-io/devcenter/_articles/reviews/xcode-test-draft.md

 You can export the attachments of your UITest into the `BITRISE_DEPLOY_DIR` directory.
 These attachments include screenshots taken during the UI test, as well as any other artifacts that might have been generated.
 They are exported as a compressed zip file.

-By default, the `Xcode Test` Step does not export artifacts of the UITest.
-If you want to export them, set the `Export UITest Artifacts` input of the `Xcode Test` Step to `true`.
+By default, the `Xcode Test for iOS` Step does not export artifacts of the UITest.
+If you want to export them, set the `Export UITest Artifacts` input of the `Xcode Test for iOS` Step to `true`.